jenyss/CustomGPTLangGraph/README.md

 ## How It Works

+**At the beginning, there is code to (re)initialize Chroma DB.
+This is only necessary if you are experimenting with different ways of splitting documents, as you must clean the database before creating new embeddings to avoid duplications and other issues.
+If you are not planning to experiment with splitting and embedding, you only need to initialize the database once, and after that, you can skip executing the cell!**

 1️⃣ Document Ingestion & Embedding (One-Time Process)

 📂 **Supported Formats**: PDF, TXT, DOC, DOCX, XLS, XLSX